libvirt/libvirt-rust/README.md

 # This crate provides a Rust bindings to the libvirt C library

-The binding tries to be a fairly direct mapping of the underling C API with some differences to respect Rust conventions.
+The bindings try to be a direct mapping of the underling C API with some differences to match Rust conventions.

 ## Important considerations

-Make sure to have `libvirt-dev` or `libvirt-devel` package (or the development files otherwise somewhere in your include path).
+Make sure the `libvirt-dev` or `libvirt-devel` package is installed (or that the development files are in your include path).

-The binding does not implement all of what the C library is providing but we do consider the current API quite stable.
+The bindings do not implement all of what the C library is providing but we do consider the current API quite stable.

-The binding uses standard errors handling from Rust.
-Each method (there are some exceptions) is returning a type `Option` or `Result`.
+The bindings use standard errors handling from Rust.
+Each method (there are some exceptions) returns a type `Option` or `Result`.

 ## Documentation